waterbycounty

 What's happening with rivers in Brown County right now?

-Brown County's primary USGS streamgage on the FOX RIVER is currently reading 13,200 cubic feet per second — 251% of the long-term mean of 5,252.56 cfs.
+Brown County's primary USGS streamgage on the FOX RIVER has a pipeline snapshot of 13,200 cubic feet per second — 251% of the long-term mean of 5,252.56 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Brown County water compare to the Wisconsin average?